Sneha241/Assigment/README.md

 1. Page object pattern is used for a clean separation between test code and locators.
 2. Test1- ‘AssertTrue’ and ‘AssertEquals’ have been used to verify the search criterion.
 3. Test2- ‘AssertFalse’ has been used to define the success criteria ‘Frontend Engineer’ as it does not match the result on the webpage.
+4. Thread.sleep has been added solely for testing purposes.

 **Running the tests:**